Constitution Day (Norway): Additional celebration

 All over Norway, memorials to the fallen at wars and to other notable national people are honoured with speeches and wreaths early in the morning.
 In many places (like in Oslo) at noon, a salute is fired.

 In addition to children's parades, there are parades for the public (borgertog), where every citizen is welcome to join in.
-These are led by marching bands and often local boy scouts and girl guides, local choirs, NGOs etc. This takes place in the early morning or in the afternoon, before or after the school's parade.
+These are led by marching bands and often local Boy Scouts and Girl Guides, local choirs, and NGOs.
+This takes place in the early morning or in the afternoon, before or after the school's parade.

 All parades begin or end with speeches.
-Both grown-ups and older children are invited to speak.
-After the parades, there are games for the children, and often much ice cream, pop, sweets and hot-dogs are consumed.
+Both adults and older children are invited to speak.
+After the parades, there are games for the children, and ice cream, soda, sweets and hot dogs are consumed.